 Server-client content redirection enables administrators to specify that URLs in a published application are opened using a local application.
 For example, opening a link to a webpage while using Microsoft Outlook in a session opens the required file using the browser on the user device.
-Server-client content redirection enables administrators to allocate Citrix resources more efficiently, thereby providing users with better performance.
+Server-client content redirection enables administrators to allocate Citrix resources more efficiently, by that provides better performance to the users.